You're gonna need a bigger boat.

 Hello again

-However, without further ado, dear reader, prepare to be...UPDATED!
+Dear reader, prepare to be...UPDATED!

 1. I successfully made it though another History Day national contest, and quite adeptly, if I may say so myself.
 Having made it through one national contest made it that much easier; we were able to see where we went wrong last year, and correct those mistakes this year.
 It also helped immensely to have another staffer (Mark) along for the ride this year; he was a real trooper and we literally couldn't have done it without him.
 In any case, a good time was had by all, and our praises were sung mightily.